Aligning LLM Agents by Learning Latent Preference from User Edits: Interactive Learning from User Edits and the Framework

 \section{Interactive Learning from User Edits and the \framework~Framework}

-We first describe LLM agents and the general learning framework from user edits.
-We then describe our specialized \framework~framework for learning descriptive user preference, and discuss associated learning challenges. \looseness=-1
+We first describe LLM agents and the general learning framework from user edits and then discuss our \framework~framework and associated learning challenges.

-\paragraph{LLM and Language Agents.} We assume access to a language agent that internally relies on an LLM.
-We make no assumption about the language agent except that it can take input $x_t$ as a piece of content and an additional prompt (which can be in-context learning examples or learned preferences) and generate a response $y_t$ .
-The language agent may simply perform greedy decoding on the LLM, or may perform complex planning using the given LLM to generate a response.
+\textbf{LLM and Language Agents.} We assume access to a language agent that internally relies on an LLM.
+We make no assumption on the agent except that it can take as input a piece of context which can include both texts and images and an additional prompt (which can be in-context learning examples or learned preferences) and generates a text response.
+The language agent may simply perform greedy decoding of the LLM given the input or may perform complex planning to generate a response.